RyanGertz/aws-bedrock-synthetic-data/README.md

 1. **Defines Data Structure**: Uses Pydantic models to specify exactly what student data should look like
 2. **Connects to AWS Bedrock**: Uses the Instructor library with Claude 3.5 Sonnet for structured data generation
 3. **Validates Generated Data**: Automatically ensures all data meets requirements (proper formats, value ranges)
-4. **Handles API Retries**: Automatically retries requests if AWS is temporarily busy
-5. **Saves Data**: Outputs the validated data to a JSON file for use in other projects
+4. **Saves Data**: Outputs the validated data to a JSON file for use in other projects

 ## Prerequisites